FansubDB/fansubdb.github.io/CONTRIBUTING.md

 #### Modify through the Web Interface (Recommended)

 You must to have a GitHub account.
-It's the easier way to modify our JSON files
+It's the easier way to modify our JSON files.
+<br>Else you can send me an email with a patch attachment.

 1. Visit one of our JSON files and use the GitHub interface.
 2. Note how GitHub automatically forked the project under your username and created a `patch-N` branch for it.